KomlaRD/pdsnd_github/README.md

 ### Credits

-This project was created using dataset from the Udacity course Programming for Data Science with R
+This project was created using dataset from the Udacity course Programming for Data Science with R and Motivate.